notes from a man who spends too much time playing video games

 My search became desperate.
 I worried that maybe she'd scampered out the door when I was getting the DUTY FREE bag from my neighbor.

+I had tears in my eyes.
+I put my slippers on and ran up and down the stairs, calling her name.
 I could hear TVs playing inside apartments.
 Low conversations.
 A telephone ringing in the distance.
 The hallways were empty.
 The stairwell was empty.

 No cat.